hellohaptik/docs_haptik/docs/whatsapp/index.md

 * **Message Templates** - Create message formats that are needed for sending notifications to users.
 * **Username** - Collect WhatsApp username to add authenticity, and improved CTR.
 Bot builders will also have access to the WhatsApp username as they can use the username in a `Bot Says` response.
 Support agents will also have access to the WhatsApp username on our `Live Chat agent` to personalize communication while interacting with end users.

-      Tip: We only get the username, when the user sends a message.
+> Note: We only get the username, when the user sends a message.
 Username is a part of the payload with user's message.
+The username for all existing users in the system will not change and remain as is.

 * **Location** - Accepting user's location on WhatsApp would now be possible.
 WhatsApp has an option for users to share their location.
 And, Haptik can process the location input.
 This means we can now easily build use cases where a user has to send their location on Whatsapp.